Joaof14/Analise_CO2_AnomaliasDeTemperatura/README.md

 # Clima_MMQ

+This project aims to analyze historical data on average atmospheric CO2 concentration (in parts per million - ppm) and Temperature Anomalies in three scenarios:
+1. CO2 concentration over time.
+2. Temperature anomalies over time.
+3. Temperature anomalies versus CO2 concentration.

+## Data

+The data used for analysis can be found in references  and .
+The datasets were processed and prepared using the `pandas` library, as described in the Jupyter Notebook file - Data Preparation.

+## Methodology

+The `MMQ_statsModel` notebook applies the Least Squares Method (LSM) to the three scenarios listed, using different fitting functions and discussing the results.
+To verify the significance of results, the following tests are applied:
+- Student's t-test for coefficients.
+- F-test for the models.

+## Tools Used

+- **Libraries**: `statsmodels` for statistical modeling, `numpy` for data transformation, and `matplotlib` for graphical visualization.

+## Status

+The analyses of the described methods have already been performed and will be available soon.
+New methodologies are currently being implemented and will be listed as they are completed.

+## Key References for the Study
+ CORTESE, Tatiana Tucunduva P.; NATALINI, Gilberto.
+Climate Change: From Global to Local.
+Barueri: Editora Manole, 2014.
+E-book.
+ISBN 9788520446607.

+ SILVA, Cleyton Martins da; ARBILLA, Graciela.
+Atmospheric Emissions and Climate Change.
+1st ed.
+Rio de Janeiro: Freitas Bastos, 2022.
+E-book.

+ Neide B. Franco.
+Numerical Calculus.
+Pearson Prentice Hall, São Paulo, 2006.

+ Marcia A. G. Ruggiero and Vera L. R. Lopes.
+Numerical Calculus: Theoretical and Computational Aspects.
+Pearson Education do Brasil, São Paulo, 2nd edition, 2013.

+ S. Arenales and A. Darezzo.
+Numerical Calculus: Learning with Software Support.
+São Paulo: Cengage Learning, 2nd edition 2015.

+ MORETTIN, Pedro A.; BUSSAB, Wilton de O. Basic Statistics.
+São Paulo: SRV Editora LTDA, 2017.
+E-book.
+ISBN 9788547220228.

+ MONTGOMERY, Douglas C.; PECK, Elizabeth A.; VINING, G. Geoffrey.
+Introduction to Linear Regression Analysis.
+5th ed.
+Hoboken: Wiley, 2012.

+ Climate at a Glance | Global Time Series | National Centers for Environmental Information (NCEI).
+Available at: <https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/global/time-series/globe/land_ocean/1/0/1979-2024>.
+Accessed on: Aug 27, 2024.

+ Global Monitoring Laboratory – Carbon Cycle Greenhouse Gases.
+Available at: <gml.noaa.gov/webdata/ccgg/trends/co2/co2_mm_gl.txt>.
+Accessed on: Aug 27, 2024.

+# Clima_MMQ (lang: pt-Br)

 Este projeto em desenvolvimento busca analisar dados históricos da média de Concentração de CO2 na atmosfera (em partes por milhão - ppm) e Anomalias de Temperatura em três cenários:
 1. Concentração de CO2 ao longo do tempo.
 2. Anomalias de Temperatura ao longo do tempo.